nlohmann/std_json/proposal.md

 *Complexity:*
 - Overloads (1) and (2): Constant.
-- Overload (3): The same complexity to copy the the string, defined by the type `StringType`.
+- Overload (3): The same complexity to copy the the string, defined by the type `string_type`.
-- Overloads (4), (5): The same complexity as the underlying data structures, defined by either `ArrayType` or `ObjectType` to create the container and linear in number of elements to copy.
+- Overloads (4), (5): The same complexity as the underlying data structures, defined by either `array_type` or `object_type` to create the container and linear in number of elements to copy.

 <a name="func-from_json"></a>